Bad Generation whistles

 Of course, there is also the story that since these are cheap instruments then they are effectively toys and you must buy proper more expensive (and adult) instruments to play properly.

-I have been buying Generation whistles for over 40 years, I’ve played them for even longer.
+I have been buying Generation whistles for well over 40 years, I’ve played them for even longer.
 I have literally never had one of these fabled “bad Generations”.
 Also, I’ve never purchased or tried any whistle that was unable to play all the way up to the top C (2 octaves up) and that includes many of the makes of cheap whistles.

 Simply put.
 There is no overriding issue with the quality of Generation whistles.
 They are fine.
 You can buy a Generation whistle and it is highly unlikely that it will be unplayable, not play in the top octave or be wildly out of tune.

-What you need is to be able to play a whistle.
 You would not immediately make derogatory remarks about the quality of popular makes of trumpet, flute or violin simply because you’ve not learnt to play it yet.
 So why with whistles?

 It does take some skill to play a tin whistle, and to play in tune.
 You will not do that on day one, or even week one.
 In fact it will probably take weeks before you’re reliably hitting all the notes even at a slow speed.